 Windows Defender is free anti-malware software included with Windows, and you can update it automatically through Windows Update.
-You can also visit the Windows Store and look for an antivirus app, or visit the Windows Compatibility Center to look for antivirus applications that work with Windows 8.1.
+You can also visit the list of Consumer security software providers to look for antivirus apps which work with Windows.

 Don't open email messages from unfamiliar senders, or email attachments that you don't recognise.
 Many viruses are attached to email messages and will spread as soon as you open the attachment.
 It's best not to open any attachments unless it's something you're expecting.

 Use a pop-up blocker with your Internet browser.
 Pop-up windows are small browser windows that appear on top of the website you're viewing.
 Although most are created by advertisers, they can also contain malicious or unsafe code.
 A pop-up blocker can prevent some or all of these windows from appearing.

 The Pop-up Blocker in Windows Internet Explorer is turned on by default.
 For more info, see Changing security and privacy settings in Internet Explorer